AntyleYT/AntyleYT/README.md

 ### [HAISDIP](https://github.com/AntyleYT/HAISDIP)
 HAISDIP is the group behind several projects, including AntylerMC and SATAIS.
 We develop various applications and tools together.

-  - **[AntylerMC](https://github.com/AntyleYT/AntylerMC)**: A collection of mods and plugins for Minecraft, including a custom launcher similar to Lunar Client designed for various Minecraft setups.
+  - **[AntylerMC](https://github.com/AntyleYT/AntylerMC)**: A simple 1.16.5 Minecraft Launcher , will be similar to Lunar Client and feather architecture.
   - **[SATAIS](https://github.com/AntyleYT/SATAIS)**: An AI project developed in Python.
 It's an ongoing endeavor and contributions are always welcome.
 If you're interested, feel free to reach out!

 ### [AlexSMP](https://dsc.gg/alexsmpfr)